Gabrielius Maldūnas: Palencia Baloncesto

 On 7 July 2016, Maldūnas signed with the 2016 LEB Oro champions Palencia Baloncesto.
 He led his team to the finals by scoring 20 points and getting 8 rebounds in the series deciding game against Oviedo CB.
 The team lost in the finals to CB Miraflores.

-Kėdainiai Nevėžis
+Nevėžis Kėdainiai

 On 4 August 2017, Maldūnas signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
 The team finished in 8th place in 2017–18 LKL season and lost to BC Žalgiris in the first round of the playoffs.
 In 2018–19 LKL season the team finished in 9th place.

 Lietkabelis Panevėžys

 On 11 July 2019, Maldūnas signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL).
 The team finished in third place in 2019–20 LKL season and also won bronze medal in King Mindaugas Cup.
 The team also made it to the playoffs of the Basketball Champions League.
 On 7 July 2022, Maldūnas signed a two-year contract extension with the club.

+On 25 January 2025, Maldūnas missed the first game of his professional career due to a shoulder injury, ending a streak of 516 consecutive games played.

+National team career

+After playing for the senior Lithuania men's national basketball team in the 2023 FIBA Basketball World Cup qualification, in 2023 Maldūnas debuted in the first major FIBA tournament with the senior Lithuania men's national basketball team during the 2023 FIBA Basketball World Cup and averaged 0.9 points, 1.7 rebounds, 0.6 assists per game.

+Maldūnas also represented the Lithuania men's national team in the EuroBasket 2025 qualification.